-Of course, in the era of ‘my copy’ there was not assertion to a copy(right), much less copy(left), over the printed work.
-Just the joy that it was ‘mine’ to possess for as long the ink remained indelible.
+Of course, in the era of ‘my copy’ there was no assertion to a copy(right), much less copy(left), over the printed work.
+Just the joy that it was mine to possess for as long the ink remained indelible.

 To wit, used here in the sense of knowledge and stemming from the Latin videre (to see) by way of the Old English witan, my mind has begun rotating further on the notion of creating a personal archive of articles so as to preserve a modern equivalent of ‘my copy of The Times’ for posterity.

 Mike Stone put me, or did I put him?, onto the notion of using Zotero for note taking.
 The snapshot feature is invaluable for grabbing and cataloguing articles from the web, creating a local copy for an ongoing reference long after the site has been taken offline or a subscription has expired.